Google Finance vs Yahoo Finance

 More investors have turned to the stock market to grow their wealth.
 For one hundred years, it has always been large portfolio managers, hedge fund managers, and other professional investors who invested in stocks.

-And while billionaires, bankers, retirement fund managers and hedge fund managers have the scale and inside information to improve their chances of earning profit from buying and selling stocks, small investors are undeterred.
+And while billionaires, bankers, retirement fund managers and hedge fund managers have the scale and inside information to improve their chances of earning profit from buying and selling stocks, small investors are still undeterred.
+Much of the growth in the stock market is attributed to new individual investors.
+This has spawned big usage of Yahoo Finance and Google Finance as well.

 There’s is intense competition for finance-related audiences online.
 With the demise of network television and the transition of consumers to online channels, during a huge rise in stock markets, competition for finance related news and services sites continues to heat up.